polarwinkel/plotLine.js/README.md

 It is a (api-breaking) fork of [Timeline.js from Phyks](https://github.com/Phyks/timeline.js).

-I coded it because I couldn't find any basic JS library to do this, without any external dependencies and extra features.
+I forked/coded it because I couldn't find any other basic JS library to do this, without any external dependencies and extra features.
 It is is only <20kB not yet minified, and can be reduced under 10k with obfuscation.
 It can be very easily customised to fit your needs.

 ## Live demos